flyonaie/orocos.github.io/index.md

 <strong>
 The official site of [orocos.org](https://orocos.org/) is back online after an upgrade.
-Orocos related [documentation](https://docs.orocos.org/) now centralizes all the documentation related with the Orocos Project.
+[docs.orocos.org](https://docs.orocos.org/) now centralizes all the documentation related to the Orocos Project.
 </strong>

 If you have questions, comments or want to contribute to this temporary page, please open an issue or pull request at [{{ site.github.repository_url }}]({{ site.github.issues_url }}).